thomasridgeon/myrubyapps/README.md

 cd ~/your_parent_directory
 ```

-Replacing "your_parent_directory" with whatever parent directory you have chose for this repository's directory to be located.
+Replacing "your_parent_directory" with whatever parent directory you have chose for this repository's directory.

 Once you have navigated to your parent directory, run the following command: